hisptz/unicef-apps-docs/src/commonmark/en/content/bna/bottleneck-analysis-dashboard-and-demo-server.md

 bottleneck analysis model integrated with the causality and tracking actions/solutions to effect interventions.

+## Advantages of the BNA App

+The bottleneck analysis and planning approach contribute to existing national and sub-national planning and monitoring cycles by offering a strategic, rapid and systematic approach to analyzing key health systems barriers to reaching intervention coverage targets.

+This approach can help save time and increase the efficiency of resources available by identifying where the greatest pockets of unmet needs or poor service outcomes exist and, in those places, identifying key bottlenecks, prioritizing what should be addressed immediately, what should be deferred (prioritization of most effective actions) and ensuring that resources are programmed to tackle priority bottlenecks with evidence-informed solutions.

 ## About demo server and the BNA App meta-data

 The BNA demo server is setup to support both development, testing,